 - VAT, investments, charity status.

 - Gift Aid

 These events are all held on Saturdays from 10am to 3.30pm and are free of charge, but booking is essential.
-To view the Treasurer training programme please click here.
+Dates for 2021 will be announced later in the year.

 Annual Accounts Workshops